 The song position ruler is divided into measures (i.e. bars).
-You can zoom in (magnify the data) by pressing Shift Z or zoom out by pressing Alt Z. On the song position ruler is a red triangle.
+You can zoom in (magnify the data) by clicking on the zoom buttons or pressing Shift Z or Alt Z. On the song position ruler is a red triangle.
 This is the current song position.
 When you play the song, the triangle will move, and the edit grid will be updated each time the pointer reaches the edge of the window.

-Note you can directly locate and play from any position by double clicking at the desired position on the Song Position Ruler.
-6
+You can locate and play directly by double clicking at the desired point.

 Just above the Song Position Ruler is the Locators and Parts ribbon.
+It is shaded in blue.
 Locators are a quick way to move through your song, while parts are used for editing in the Global Editor.